IBMStreams/samples/General/LibertyStreamsProxy/README.md

 3. Select the 'Alias of' link, it will be the name of the service (LibertyRiverAnalytics).
 4. Select 'LAUNCH'.
 5. Select the "Play" button to the right of 'Jobs'.
-6. Browse to the location of of the Streams application bundle file (UpperRest.sab)
+6. Browse to the location of of the Streams application bundle file (UpperRestRH6.sab)
 7. Select 'Submit'.

 Liberty is connected to a 'Streams Analytics' service which is running UpperRest application.
 Now